MarcL/marclittlemore.com/src/posts/2021/03-march/2021-03-09-you-got-this-becoming-a-confident-developer.md

 ---
-title:  "You've got this: becoming a confident developer"
+title:  "You've got this: become a confident developer"
-permalink: /youve-got-this-becoming-a-confident-developer/
+permalink: /youve-got-this-become-a-confident-developer/
 headerImage: /images/banners/you-got-this.jpg
-description: "."
+description: "If you're early in your software development career, you might not realise how good you are yet.
+Here are a few ideas to boost your confidence."
 tags:
     - writing
     - essay